08 Staff, assistants, volunteers and students' policy

 setting’s name or address.

-- Parents are involved with their children’s learning and
+- Parents/carers are involved with their children’s

-their views are considered.
+learning and their views are considered.

 Legal references